 This is the name of the Aleut creator god.
 Agugux is an incorporeal spirit who is rarely personified in Aleut stories.
 His name, which literally

 means "Creator," is pronounced similar to ah-ghoo-ghookh, so that it roughly rhymes with the word "book."

 Raven is a culture hero of the Aleut and other Native Alaskan tribes.

 He is a benevolent transformer figure who helps the people and shapes their world for them,

-but at the same time, he is also a trickster character and many Raven stories have to do with
+but at the same time, he is also a trickster character and many Aleut stories about Raven have to do with

 his frivolous or poorly thought out behavior getting him into trouble.